 Cons

-• Financing only available in 14 states and Washington, D.C.
+• Limited region: Auto loans are only available in the states M&T serves — which means it’s limited to residents of 14 states and Washington, D.C.

 USAA auto loans

-Like M&T Bank, you can apply in minutes and get a quick lending decision; funds arrive in one to three days.
-Loan approvals are valid for 45 days, which is relatively lengthy compared to the industry standard of just 30 days.
+Like M&T Bank, you can apply in minutes and get a quick lending decision, with funds arriving in one to three days.
+Loan approvals are valid for 45 days — most lenders only give you 30 days to shop.
 Plus, this extended timeframe gives you more time to find a vehicle that works for you.
 Still, USAA does not offer online pre-qualification if you prefer to explore loan offers without impacting your credit score.

 Pros